LucasDelfino92/morrowindsharp/moddingmw.md

 ### GROUNDCOVER

-The following mods require additional MGE XE configuration after installation to work as intended.
-Read the mod pages carefully.
+The following mod require additional MGE XE configuration after installation to work as intended.
+Read the instructions on the mod's page carefully, as it is known to be notoriously difficult to install for people not used to detailed instructions.

 - [**Remiros' Groundcover**](https://www.nexusmods.com/morrowind/mods/46733) by Remiros, vtastek, and Hrnchamd
 Adds groundcover to almost all regions.